oneapi-src/oneDNN/tests/benchdnn/README.md

  - `--reset` -- reset all the parameters set previously to the default.
  - `--max-ms-per-prb=INT` -- time spent per problem in milliseconds.
             Available range [1e2, 60e3].
 Default is `3e3`.
- - `--fix-times-per-prb=INT` -- number of iterations run per problem, N must be non-negative.
+ - `--fix-times-per-prb=INT` -- number of iterations run per problem, must be non-negative.
 Default is `0` (not applied, time criterion is used).
  - `-vINT, --verbose=INT` -- verbose level; use for printing additional information.
 Default is `0`.